 Access QI collaborative updates

-We have published a new learning summary from NHS Forth Valley's Cardiology Unit (July 2022): Using Realistic Medicine principles, NHS Forth Valley’s Cardiology Unit achieved a sustained >40% reduction in their pre-COVID new outpatient waiting list.
+We have added a new learning summary from The Centre for Sustainable Delivery and NHS Forth Valley's Cardiology Unit (July 2022): Using Realistic Medicine principles, NHS Forth Valley’s Cardiology Unit achieved a sustained >40% reduction in their pre-COVID new outpatient waiting list.
 Aided by a shared vision and trusting colleague relationships, the cardiology team gathered unit-level data from TrakCare and implemented multiple change ideas that helped them deliver timely and equitable care during the height of the COVID-19 pandemic.
 Read more about their work here.

-We have published a new learning summary from NHS Greater Glasgow and Clyde Pain Management Service (July 2022): Faced with increases in referrals and staffing pressures, the pain management service from NHS Greater Glasgow and Clyde felt their service model required radical changes.
+We have added a new learning summary from The Centre for Sustainable Delivery and NHS Greater Glasgow and Clyde Pain Management Service (July 2022): Faced with increases in referrals and staffing pressures, the pain management service from NHS Greater Glasgow and Clyde felt their service model required radical changes.
 With the principles of Realistic Medicine and Active Clinical Referral Triage (ACRT) in mind, they established a multidisciplinary team that met weekly to discuss and triage patients to the right clinician at the right time.
 They also established virtual appointments and strengthened shared decision-making between staff and patients.
 Read more about this team’s work here.

-We have published a new learning summary from NHS Forth Valley’s Neurology Unit (June 2022): The team came together early in the COVID-19 pandemic to redesign their service using Realistic Medicine principles.
+We have added a new learning summary from The Centre for Sustainable Delivery and NHS Forth Valley’s Neurology Unit (June 2022): The team came together early in the COVID-19 pandemic to redesign their service using Realistic Medicine principles.
 They were not affiliated with a formal improvement programme, but utilised their existing enthusiasm for improvement and innovation to effectively improve their service.
 A scoping exercise focused on TrakCare data indicated that Active Clinical Referral Triage (ACRT) and waiting list validation processes could help remedy long patient waits and waiting lists.
 This led to the development and testing of several successful change ideas.
 Read more about this project here.

 Extending the deadline for joining the Access QI Collaborative (May 2022): The closing date for ENT, Gynaecology and Urology services to join Access QI has been extended.
 The Collaborative will be launched virtually on the afternoon of Wednesday 24 August 2022.
 More information about joining Access QI can be found on the Join Access QI Collaborative page or by contacting us at email@example.com.